 Sudden, severe worsening of a serious chronic disorder, such as asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more or diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Urination and thirst are... read more

-Going to the emergency department for less serious problems may be appropriate when the primary care doctor is unavailable, such as during weekends or during the night.
-However, emergency department personnel may be unfamiliar with a person's medical history, and periodic crowding may mean long waits to see a doctor.
+Going to the emergency department for less serious problems may be appropriate when the person's primary care doctor is unavailable, such as during weekends or during the night.
+However, emergency department personnel may be unfamiliar with the person's medical history, and periodic crowding may mean long waits to see a doctor.
 In some health insurance plans, calling the primary care doctor first may be required in order to be reimbursed for a visit to the emergency department, unless symptoms suggest a life-threatening disorder.
 People should know the requirements of their insurance plan before an emergency develops.